Annual Guide to Seasonal Events

 Major Observances & Seasonal Activity

-• Independence Day celebrations and fireworks occur throughout late June and early July.
+- Independence Day celebrations and fireworks typically occur in late June and early July, depending on the community and venue.

-• July and August represent peak beach season, with full lifeguard coverage and parking enforcement.
+- July and August are usually peak beach months, when many beaches operate full summer staffing, lifeguard hours, and parking enforcement.

 Tourism & Recreation

-• Outdoor festivals, concerts, and waterfront events are common during summer months.
+- Outdoor festivals, concerts, farmers markets, and waterfront events are common throughout the summer.

-• Parks, preserves, and historic sites experience their highest visitation levels.
+- Parks, preserves, vineyards, beaches, and historic sites typically experience their highest visitation levels, especially on weekends and holiday periods.

 Infrastructure

-• Road construction and major infrastructure projects are often scheduled during summer due to favorable weather conditions.
+- Road construction and major infrastructure work are often scheduled during the summer construction season, which can affect travel times.

 Early Fall (September – October)